CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-1/Self-Paced Materials/1_Management of Digital Service Delivery.md

 * [GAO Agile Assessment Guide](https://www.gao.gov/products/gao-20-590g) (optional) \- Latest government auditing guidance from GAO on evaluating Agile implementations, with metrics for program health and success indicators.

-* [DevSecOps: Challenges and Solutions](https://www.actiac.org/documents/devsecops-challenges-and-solutions) (optional) \- As organizations go through this transformational journey towards DevSecOps, it is likely to encounter challenges that can be organized in three high level categories—Cultural, Leadership and Technical.
+* [DevSecOps: Challenges and Solutions](https://www.actiac.org/documents/devsecops-challenges-and-solutions) (optional) \- As organizations go through this transformational journey towards DevSecOps, it is likely to encounter challenges that can be organized in three high-level categories: Cultural, Leadership, and Technical.
 ACT-IAC developed this whitepaper to document those challenges as well as offer possible solutions that have had some measure of success within federal organizations.

 * [5 IT Security Considerations for Building a CI/CD Pipeline](https://citizant.com/blog/devsecops/5-security-considerations-cicd-pipeline/) (optional) \- Government-specific guidance by Citizant on implementing security in CI/CD pipelines with NIST compliance considerations.

-### Instructions (optional)
+### Reflection (optional)
->Note for vendors: this is an optional self-paced learning activity in the LMS.

-For this activity, read at least 2 of the articles listed above and use the discussion board to answer the following questions:
+For this optional activity, read at least 2 of the articles listed above and reflect on the following questions:

 1. How can government agencies balance Agile flexibility with compliance requirements?
 2. What are the most meaningful leading indicators for government IT project success?